apichangelog/apichangelog.github.io/_posts/2014-11-26-twilio-api-change.md

 So we asked Rob what are some of the bigger plans for late 2014 and early 2015 at Twilio?

 > "We are preparing for an API upgrade and a big price drop.
 These price drops will be across international and domestic pricing.
 This has been possible due to the economies of scale achieved recently by Twilio.
-As our developer network has grown significantly the unit price economics improved, so we are excited to pass this onto our custommers."
+As our developer network has grown significantly the unit price economics improved, so we are excited to pass this onto our customers."

 We then began to dive deeper into how change has occurred at Twilio.
 The example Rob discussed was enabling MMS for USA long codes.
 There was a need to add a new parameter to the existing end-point.